 Shekhawati region of Rajasthan consists of the areas falling under Sikar, Jhunjhunu and some parts of Churu, Nagaur and Jaipur.
 There are thousand of Villages and Towns which comes under Shekhawati region.
-Shekhawati is famous for its rich heritage and beautiful architectures full of fresco paintings , now a days Shekhawati is the most favorite tourist destination for those visiting India to experience this heritage rich territory.
-Many of these old heritage buildings (Mansions, Forts) are now converted in to hotels.
+Shekhawati is famous for its rich heritage and beautiful architectures full of fresco paintings , hence also known as “open air art gallery”.
+Now a days Shekhawati is the most favorite tourist destination for those visiting India to experience this heritage rich territory.
+Many of these old heritage Havelis and other buildings (Mansions, Forts) are now converted in to hotels and guest house.
 Shekhawati is truly a blessing for all art lovers who are in to architecture and old painted sculptures.
+Shekhawati style of architecture is unique in itself.
 The Mansions (Havelis) , Step Wells (Bawadi) , Charitable Inns (Dharamshalas), Cenotaph (Chhatris) and Forts made by Shekhawat Rajput rulers and Marwari community is beautifully painted with divine and contemporary pictures ranging from Hindu Gods to British Raj to Trains to Telephones and more..<

 Shekhawati – Rajasthan, India

 History of Shekhawati